gituser-rk/hp-elitebook840-g3-hackintosh/README.md

 ![Pic2](pics/NGFFadapter.jpg)
 Cut the adapter like this:
 ![Pic2](pics/NGFFadapter2.jpg)
 You can use the original screw to fix the adapter inside the Elitebook socket.
 After mounting protect the metal screw and surrounding parts at the mainboard with electric tape to prevent shortage.
 Now install the Airport card and connect the antenna cables.
+I've fixed the Airport card only with some tape.
 To get the Bluetooth and WiFi card working, check BIOS Settings in Elitebook.
 In section "Build-in components" enable Bluetooth and WiFi.
 This put Pin 54 and 56 of the socket to low means enabling the Airport card.